tfjmp/website/content/home/phd.md

 You can also find information about: [financial support](https://www.cs.ubc.ca/students/grad/prospective/funding/financial), [application fee waivers](https://www.grad.ubc.ca/prospective-students/application-admission/online-application-fee), [minimum requirements for admission into graduate studies](https://www.cs.ubc.ca/students/grad/admissions/eligibility), and [minimum English proficiency requirements](https://www.cs.ubc.ca/students/grad/admissions/application-components-required-documents/english-proficiency-requirement).
 You may also look at [this page](https://tfjmp.org/post/working-with-me/) which describes my expectations when working with graduate students.
 Finally, you should have a look at [UBC cost calculator](https://www.grad.ubc.ca/prospective-students/tuition-fees-cost-living/cost-living#calctable).
-Don't hesitate to get in touch with me via [e-mail](mailto:tfjmp@cs.ubc.ca) but, please, do read the following suggestions before doing so.

 **Note:** The Master of Science in Computer Science at UBC is a research degree.
 Students are expected to conduct research, submit papers for publication, and eventually write a thesis.
 You can find more information on the university [website](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/master-of-science-computer-science).
 While applications are not reviewed with the same expectations as those of PhD applicants, you should clearly demonstrate you